To configure an OCLC Connexion import profile, you must have the following role:

 - Don’t publish

-Authorization Password A password for the OCLC Connexion to communicate with Alma.
-This is the same password that you configure in OCLC Connexion (see below).
-(Note that it is not the password with which Alma connects to OCLC Connexion.)
+Authorization Password A password controlled by each Alma institution and used by the OCLC Connexion client to connect to Alma.
+This must be the same password that you configure in OCLC Connexion (see below).
+Note that it is not the password that Alma uses to connect to OCLC Connexion/WorldCat as an external search resource, or the password used to log in to the Connexion client.

-- Click Save.
+- Select Save.
 The profile you configured appears in the Integration Profile List.

 To configure OCLC Connexion to communicate with Alma: